-Feeding raw bones fights bacteria on two fronts.
-The action of chewing will loosen bacteria, especially in the harder to reach areas at the back of their mouth, and the enzymes from the raw meat will fight off bacteria and freshen your dog’s breath.
+Feeding raw dog bones fight bacteria on two fronts.
+The action of long lasting chewing will loosen bacteria, especially in the harder-to-reach areas at the back of their mouth, and the enzymes from the raw meat will fight off bacteria and freshen your dog’s breath.

-Not all raw bones are safe to feed though.
-Stick to edible bones like chicken necks, or softer recreational bones like beef ribs.
+Not all raw bones are safe to feed, though.
+Stick to edible dog bones like chicken necks or softer recreational bones like beef ribs.

 6. Himalayan Yak Chews

 The toughest chew on our list is the Himalayan Yak Chews.
-It’s a thick stick of hardened yak and cow cheese that will be best suited for tough chewers.
-It will provide plenty of abrasion to remove bacteria from their teeth and will last longer than most natural chews.
+It’s a thick stack of hardened yak and cow cheese that will be best suited for tough chewers.
+It will provide plenty of abrasions to remove bacteria from their teeth and will last longer than most natural chews.

 Yak chews aren’t suitable for every dog.
-Puppies, seniors, and dogs with dental issues should avoid chewing on hard chews like this to reduce the risk of damaging their teeth.
-For adult dogs with strong teeth, they are a low-fat chew with loads of flavour.
+Puppies, seniors, and dogs love with dental issues should avoid chewing on long-lasting hard chews like this to reduce the risk of damaging their teeth.
+Adult dogs with strong teeth are low-fat chew.

-Eldon's Cow Ears are made of cartilage and are a tasty fun treat for removing plaque and tartar from your dog’s teeth.
+Silver Spur Cow Ears are made of cartilage and give your dog a tasty, fun treat for removing plaque and tartar from your dog’s teeth.
 For bigger breeds, a cow ear won’t be super long-lasting, but it will still stand up long enough for their teeth to benefit.

 Cow ears are inexpensive and low in calories, and they are a great daily chew that won’t contribute to unnecessary weight gain.

 Lamb horns are made of Keratin, not bone.
-While keratin is hard, it is less dense than a bone and does not pose the same risk to your dog’s teeth as a harder chew would.
-As your dog chews, the horn will begin to breakdown into small digestible pieces.
+While keratin alternatives is hard and give your dog, it is less dense than a rawhide bone and does not pose the same risk to your dog’s teeth as a harder chew would.
+As your dog chew, the horn will begin to break down into small enough to swallow digestible pieces.

-Icelandic+ Lamb Horns are fibrous which allows the chew to brush the teeth and gums as they chew.
-Unlike antlers that are very hard, lamb horns have some give, so they are suitable for dogs of all ages and sizes.
+Icelandic+ Lamb Horns are fibrous, which allows the chew to brush their teeth and gums as they chew.
+Unlike antlers that are very hard, lamb horns have some give, so they are suitable for outer-layer dogs of all ages and sizes.

-Like any cooked bone, there is a risk of tooth damage, so ValuePack Tartar Bones are not suitable for puppies, seniors, and dogs with dental issues that could crack or chip their teeth while chewing.
+Rawhide dog bones are an all-natural choice, but as with anything, you must weigh the pros and cons.
+Cooked bone presents a risk of tooth fracture and rawhide alternatives, so Silver Spur dog bones are not suitable for puppies, seniors, and dogs with dental issues that could crack or chip their teeth while chewing.

 10. Hero Chicken Feet

-Although small, chicken feet are a great option for dogs.
-In some ways, they are like the doggy toothpick.
-They will clean hard to reach places near the back of the mouth and scrape away plaque and bacteria near the gum line.
-Hero Chicken Feet are an excellent addition to your dogs regular dental routine.
+Although small, chicken feet are a great option for dog owners.
+In some ways, they are like a doggy toothpick.
+They will clean hard-to-reach places near the back of the mouth and scrape away plaque and bacteria near the gum line.
+Hero Chicken Feet are an excellent addition to your dog's regular dental routine.

 Know the Risks

-Dog’s that tend to gulp treats, or have digestive conditions, should take extra care with natural dental chews.
-Large pieces may not breakdown or could risk damaging the softer tissues along their digestive tract.
+Dogs that tend to gulp treats, or have gluten-free digestive conditions, should take extra care with natural dental chews.
+Large pieces may not break down or could risk damaging the softer tissues along their digestive issues tract or digestive tract.

 Lastly, never leave your dog unattended with a chew.
-Monitoring them ensures their safety and also helps you understand how they chew so that you can offer the safest and best natural chews to improve their dental health.
+Monitoring them ensures their safety and also helps you understand how they chew the digestive tract so that you can offer the safest dog chews and best natural chews to improve their dental health.